kstearns0214/SER322team20/Deliverable-4/ser322_team20_cookbook/README.md

 # ser322_team20_cookbook

-## File Organization
+## File Organization:

 - `lib` contains the MySQL connector JAR file.
 - `resources` contains the diagrams from Deliverable 2 and 3.
 - `sql` has the `team20_cookbook_create.sql` script which creates and populates the database.

-## Instructions to use MySQL to load the scripts and access the java file.
+## Instructions to use MySQL to load the scripts and access the java file:

 [MySQL Shell] If in `MySQL JS` switch to MySQL SQL using:
 ```